raqbit/AnimalEssentials/README.md

 5. /ae tp does not work correctly with multiple players.
 6. A player is a null mob instead of a player.
 7. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
+8. Space names cannot be found or named

 ### Fixed